 Find a Provider

 To find a Parkland Community Health Plan doctor, use the interactive search tool, or you can view the PDF versions of the directory.
-These PDF versions are updated four times a year.
+These PDF versions are updated monthly.

-Use the interactive provider search tool to find the name or location of a healthcare provider, pharmacy provider, behavioral health provider, urgent care center or hospital.
-Our provider directory is a list of all types of network providers and their names, addresses, phone numbers, specialty, education, board certification, languages spoken, ages served and more.
+Use the interactive provider search tool to find the name or location of a healthcare provider, pharmacy provider, behavioral health provider, urgent care center, or hospital.
+Our provider directory is a list of all types of network providers and their names, addresses, phone numbers, specialties, education, board certification, languages spoken, ages served, and more.
 Call Member Services if you need help locating an in-network provider or if you’d like us to send you a printed copy.